OXY2DEV/bars.nvim/README.md

 A starting point/guide for creating custom statusline, statuscolumn, tabline & winbar for Neovim.

+> `bars.nvim` is NOT a plugin, if it wasn't clear.
+It's just a reference manual.

 ## 📖 Table of contents

 - [✨ Features](#-features)